Lecture 2 |

 An application note on how to design safe FSM, the concept to prevent that a machine "hangs" being unable to get back to a valid state.

-Many other examples of FSM applications are listed in P6.
+Other examples of FSM applications are listed in products page.